The Haunting of Helena: Plot

 Locating the murderer's file, Sophia is able to piece the evidence together and discover the hiding place of the dead woman's teeth.
 When the closet door appears to her again she throws them in, believing that it will satisfy the spirit.
 Helena immediately begins to speak again, and it appears that the haunting has come to an end.
 When she views a recorded interview with the murderer, however, she discovers that his wife was a serial killer who preyed upon children, eating the flesh from their faces, and he killed her in order to stop her from killing others.
 It is revealed that the elderly man who tried to warn Sophia witnessed her crimes as a child.
 Running through the institution, she comes across a patient whose face has been mauled, and he tells her that the ogre has her teeth once more.
 Reaching Helena's room, she walks in, then slowly backs out.
 She finally collapses and screams in horror.

 Some time later, Sophia is a patient at the same institution.
 She is shown sitting on a bench, looking up at the abandoned psychiatric wing.
 Helena's ghost is now standing at the window along with the dead woman's husband, trapped in place with half of her face missing.

 Reception

 The Haunting of Helena has received primarily negative reviews, most of which have focused on the movie's clichéd plot line and the poor acting ability of both leads.
-Chuck Bowen of Slate described the film as being so close to the work of Guillermo del Toro that "he could almost reasonably consider filing a plagiarism suit against The Haunting of Helena's producers," while Bill Goodykoontz of The Arizona Republic stated that it "chugs along pretty well until the plot holes begin to pile up."
+Chuck Bowen of Slant described the film as being so close to the work of Guillermo del Toro that "he could almost reasonably consider filing a plagiarism suit against The Haunting of Helena's producers," while Bill Goodykoontz of The Arizona Republic stated that it "chugs along pretty well until the plot holes begin to pile up."
 Yell!
 Magazine gave The Haunting of Helena 2.5 stars, stating that it had a few redeeming qualities, especially the final twist, but that overall the film "had too many issues to fall in love with it."